Living in Santa Barbara - The Pros and The Cons

 Hendry's Beach sunset

-Note: Since U.S. Highway 101 in our area is undergoing lots of construction at the moment, you might experience traffic jams because of it.
+Note: Since U.S. Highway 101 in our area is undergoing lots of construction at the moment, you might experience more traffic jams than you normally would.
 The Summerland/Carpinteria area is especially impacted by this.
-But compared to big cities the traffic here is nothing to get too worked up about.
+But despite all - compared to big cities the traffic here is nothing to get too worked up about.
 You just have to plan accordingly.

 "Santa Barbra is a happy place!"